D-Roberts/icd-gen/README.md

 ### TODO@DR running list:

     *-1.
-Code up the in-context energy based density.
+Code up the Enerdit: priority 1.
         - WIP
         - Comet panels will be here https://www.comet.com/ai-daor/enerdit/view/new/panels

-    *0. Code for models on the new patch structure datagen (priority 1)
+    *0. Code for models on the new patch structure datagen (priority 2)

         *reconsider if sinusoidal or time seq pos embed (now sinusoidal) *reconsider if to pad target to 2*patch dim to match fused seq or to dim